leo0514/vpc-on-classic-network/using-lbaas.md

 ## Horizontal scaling
 {: #horizontal-scaling}

 The load balancer adjusts its capacity automatically according to the load.
-When this adjustment occurs, you may see a change in the number of IP addresses associated with the load balancer's DNS name.
+When this adjustment occurs, you might see a change in the number of IP addresses associated with the load balancer's DNS name.

-## Health Checks
+## Health checks
 {: #health-checks}

 Health check definitions are mandatory for back-end pools.